 As we push body weight or body fat below that level, the body starts fighting back in a number of different ways.
 This pushback is known as adaptive responses to energy restriction and adaptations mainly occur to hormone levels and metabolism.
 It means that our body gets more efficient at using any energy we consume, it motivates us (also subconsciously) to burn less energy and consume more food.
 We are getting sluggish and hungry, making weightloss increasingly difficult the longer we push.

-How intermittent dieting protocols can dampen or even reverse those adaptations, is still highly debated and the topic of a lot of research.
+How intermittent dieting protocols can dampen or even reverse those adaptations is still highly debated and the topic of a lot of research.
 In theory phases of higher caloric input should revert some of these adaptations and there is some anecdotal backup for this, but we are still not sure yet.
-Nevertheless, taking a break now and then can help overall compliance, arguably the most important factor of any diet.
+Nevertheless, taking a break every now and then can help overall compliance, arguably the most important factor of any diet.

 As I already mentioned, taking a break from your diet in order to be effective doesn’t mean to binge on everything you can get your hands on.
 It still means you should track your macros and hit your numbers but you just have more leeway with it.
 How do you achieve it best?